Phish: The Baker's Dozen and Kasvot Växt: 2017–2019

-Sigma Oasis and recent activity: 2019–present
+Sigma Oasis and Evolve: 2020–present

 Due to the COVID-19 pandemic, Phish postponed their 2020 summer tour until 2021.
 Before 2020, Phish had embarked on a summer tour every year since their 2009 reunion.
 During the COVID-19 pandemic, Phish hosted free weekly "Dinner and a Movie" webcasts of archival performances on Tuesday evenings until Labor Day weekend, after which they were hosted monthly.

 Phish released their fifteenth studio album Sigma Oasis on April 2, 2020.
 The album was premiered through a listening party on their LivePhish app, SiriusXM radio station and Facebook page.
 The album consists entirely of material the band had been performing in concert over the course of the previous decade, but had yet to appear on a studio release.

 In January 2021, Anastasio told Pollstar that the band was unable to perform or rehearse together due to COVID-19 restrictions and quarantine rules currently in place in the New England states, but said "As soon as it's feasible, we'll be back."

-Phish performed their first concert since the start of the pandemic on July 28, 2021, having not performed since February 23, 2020.
+Phish performed their first concert since the start of the pandemic on July 28, 2021, at the Walmart AMP in Rogers, Arkansas, having not performed since February 23, 2020.
 Beginning with their concerts at The Gorge Amphitheatre in late August, the band began requiring attendees to show proof of vaccination or a negative test for COVID-19.
 During their 2021 Halloween concert, Phish debuted a set of new original science fiction-themed material under the guise of the fictional band Sci-Fi Soldier.
 According to Pollstar, Phish were the ninth highest grossing concert act in the world in 2021, with a $44.4 million gross from 35 concerts.
 Phish also had the fifth highest concert ticket sales in the world in 2021, with 572,626 tickets sold.